 I’d say a discrete yes but seeing your Uncle Phillípe doing his routine on the evening waitress over there in the saloon patio makes me think otherwise.
 She is holding a tray of drinks, precariously over his head, if she only knew more about him.

 It certainly isn’t my place to say anything about your uncle, but I’d let him take a chance at wooing me if I knew it wouldn’t wreck our relationship.

 “Don’t even think about it Sarah; he might have ESP and come knocking on your door some quiet evening.
 He might think I put you up to it.”

-“Well it would be flattering if discovering his ESP wasn’t so icky.”
+“Well it would be flattering, Marceline, if discovering his ESP wasn’t based on a corporate spy ring.”

 "I know what you mean Sarah.
-To say, he couldn’t mix and mingle with the younger crowd is moderately an understatement."
+To say, he would mix and mingle with the younger crowd, use their social intermingling as a weapon for spying on everyone and be a rat is moderately an understatement."

 © 2018 and beyond, R. L. Lyons.
 All rights reserved. return to top